jrosen48/utk-homepage/content/about-source.md

 ### Service to the Community

-Reviewer, Proposals from Knox County Schools students for theNASA Student Spaceflight Experiment Program
+Reviewer, Proposals from Knox County Schools students for the NASA Student Spaceflight Experiment Program

 ### Ad-hoc Journal Article Reviews